inesoi/inesoi.github.io/source/_posts/2018-08-28-yiwu-wholesale-market-complete-guide.md

 - F3: Needle Weaver Fabrics, Knitting Raw Material, Curtains
 - F4: Auto Accessories, Car & Motorcycle Parts, Pet (fish) Products

-## Chapter 3: How to Deal With Suppliers in Yiwu Market?
+## 3. How to Deal With Suppliers in Yiwu Market?

 ### 1.How to communicate with Suppliers in Yiwu Market